 You can buy them ready growing.

-So when the kit first arrives there’s nothing to see and THEN they grow.
+But I think it’s more fun to buy the spawned compost, so when the kit first arrives there’s nothing to see and THEN they grow.

 And grow.
 And grow.
 And grow.